 Seduce the customer with another attractive offer: something interesting, and most importantly — free of charge.
 It can be a trial version of a product, an e-book or a video course.
-It has to be something of a true value.
+It has to be something of real value.

-But this time you make a combo in order to bring the lead to the purchase: an offer and drip marketing.
+But this time you make a combo to bring the lead to the purchase: an offer and drip marketing.